-As with any big financial goal, keeping track of your expenses is important.
-Get started by creating a spreadsheet for each wedding expense.
-A sample list is on the next page.
+As with any big financial goal, keeping track of your expenses is

 For each item, allow room for the expense estimate and the actual expense, so you can keep track of savings or overages.

 Leave room in your budget for tips, additional vendor fees, and extras that you might not have planned for.